bparanj/crystal/electronics/experiments/queue/reverse-current.md

 ### Steps

-   - Place the 9V battery on the breadboard.
+   - Connect the 9V battery on the breadboard.
-   - Connect the positive terminal of the battery to the positive rail of the breadboard.
-   - Connect the negative terminal of the battery to the negative rail of the breadboard.

 2. Add the Reverse Protection Diode:
-   - Place the diode on the breadboard.
    - Connect the anode (positive side) of the diode to the positive rail of the breadboard.
    - Connect the cathode (negative side) of the diode (marked with a line) to a new row on the breadboard.
 This configuration allows current to flow only when the battery is connected in the correct polarity.